 - ELK stack

 In the following sections, we suggest a framework for comparing monitoring solutions, present a high-level comparison of each, and then discuss each solution in more detail by addressing how each solution works with Rancher.
 We also cover a few additional solutions you may have come across that did not make the top 10.

 A Framework for Comparison

-A challenge with objectively comparing monitoring solutions is that architectures, capabilities, deployment models, and costs can vary widely.
+One challenge with objectively comparing monitoring solutions is that architectures, capabilities, deployment models, and costs can vary widely.
 One solution may extract and graph Docker-related metrics from a single host while another aggregates data from many hosts, measures application response times, and sends automated alerts under particular conditions.

-Aggregation engine – The problem with storing raw metrics from dozens of hosts is that the amount of data can become overwhelming.
+- Aggregation engine: The problem with storing raw metrics from dozens of hosts is that the amount of data can become overwhelming.
 Monitoring frameworks often provide data aggregation capabilities, periodically crunching raw data into consolidated metrics (like hourly or daily summaries), purging old data that is no longer needed, or re-factoring data in some fashion to support anticipated queries and analysis.

-Filtering & Analysis – A monitoring solution is only as good as the insights you can gain from the data.
+- Filtering & analysis: A monitoring solution is only as good as the insights you can gain from the data.
 Filtering and analysis capabilities vary widely.
 Some solutions support a few pre-packaged queries presented as simple time-series graphs, while others have customizable dashboards, embedded query languages, and sophisticated analytic functions.

-Alerting & Notification – Few administrators have time to sit and monitor graphs all day.
-Another common feature of monitoring systems is an alerting subsystem that can provide notification if pre-defined thresholds are met or exceeded.
+- Alerting & notification: Few administrators have time to sit and monitor graphs all day.
+Another common feature of monitoring systems is an alerting subsystem that can provide notification if predefined thresholds are met or exceeded.

 Beyond understanding how each monitoring solution implements the basic capabilities above, users will be interested in other aspects of the monitoring solution as well: